-\Position Paper: This paper is not "required" of anyone, but anyone wishing to work toward earning an A for the semester MUST "choose" to complete it - no exceptions.
-This may be the first time you have encountered an assignment of this nature, so be sure you under it.
+Position Paper: This paper is not "required" of anyone, but anyone wishing to work toward earning an A for the semester MUST "choose" to complete it - no exceptions.
+This may be the first time you have encountered an assignment of this nature, so be sure you understand it.
 This is how it works.
 This assignment is in fact optional, and you may freely choose not to complete it.
 However, completion of this assignment is a prerequisite to earning an A for the semester in this class, and it is therefore impossible to earn an A for the semester without completing this assignment.
+The position is not calculated as a part of the semester percentage.
 Note, then, that you will receive a B for the semester if your earned course percentage falls between 80-100% and you have not completed a position paper.
 Note also, however, that even if you complete a position paper your earned course percentage must fall between 90-100% in order to earn an A for the semester, so completion of the position paper does not by any means guarantee the student of an A for the semester.
 The position paper itself is not given a particular point value and is therefore not calculated into your course percentage, but it must be "completed" as a prerequisite to earning an A for the semester.
+That said, at the sole discretion of the instructor, a well written position paper can merit a limited number of extra credit points, allowing students just short of 90% to earn an A for the semester.
 The position paper will not be due until the end of the semester, so you will be able to make an informed choice as to whether you would like to complete it or not.
-Further details and explanations concerning this optional assignment will be given in class.
+Further details and explanations concerning this optional assignment will be given in a supplemental document and verbally in class.